filipdanic/coursera_ads/README.md

 # Algorithms for DNA Sequencing

-Homework and notes for the course Algorithms for DNA Sequencing that offered by John Hopkins School of Medicine (October 2015)
+Homework and notes for the course Algorithms for DNA Sequencing that offered by John Hopkins School of Medicine (October 2015).
+All solutions are done in **Python** and the input data is included.